-The port tax credit bonus rewards new or expanding Georgia companies that increase imports or exports through a Georgia port by at least 10 percent over the previous year.
+The port tax credit bonus rewards new or expanding Georgia companies that increase imports or exports through a Georgia port by at least 10 percent over the previous or base year.

 To be eligible for the port tax credit bonus:

 The port tax credit bonus is calculated as follows according to which program it is used with:

 The port tax credit bonus may offset up to 50 percent of the company’s corporate income tax liability.
 Unused credits may be carried forward for 10 years – but the increase in port traffic must remain above the qualifying threshold, and the company must continue to meet the requirements for either the Job Tax Credit or the Investment Tax Credit.

 Note: The port tax credit bonus cannot be used with Georgia’s quality jobs tax credit program.

 THE PORT TAX CREDIT BONUS FOR JOB TAX CREDITS

 Suppose a company creates 50 jobs in a Tier 1 county and increases its port traffic by at least 10 percent over the previous year.
 That activity would yield a tax credit of more than $1.3 million over five years: